minprog/cs50x-1718-1819/support/05 BS Tree/BS-Tree.md

 ## Goal

 For this assignment your team will write a function in C which inserts leaves/nodes into a binary search tree in C. Remember binary search trees?
-[Here’s David explaining them](https://video.cs50.net/2016/fall/lectures/5?t=1h0m59s).
+[Here's David explaining them](https://video.cs50.net/2016/fall/lectures/5?t=1h0m59s).

 ## Getting started